betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 ### Workshop summary

-The workshop was structured to fit within a 100-minute time frame, and featured a mix of talks, breakout sessions, group readouts and discussions.
-The session began with a brief introduction to the concept of sustainability and the various factors that influence it in the context of scientific software.
-This aimed to engage attendees and set the stage for deeper discussions on sustainability metrics.
+The 100-minute workshop featured a mix of talks, breakout sessions, group readouts and discussions.
+The session began with a brief introduction to the concept of sustainability and various factors that influence it in the context of scientific software, setting the stage for deeper discussions on sustainability metrics.
 Attendees were then divided into smaller groups to discuss specific topics related to sustainability metrics.
 Each group explored questions such as the importance of sustainability in their projects, the key aspects they prioritize, and the metrics they currently use or wish to develop.
 Each breakout group summarized their discussions and presented key takeaways to the larger audience.

 Representatives from Sandia National Laboratories, Lawrence Livermore National Laboratory, Oak Ridge National Laboratory, Lawrence Berkeley National Laboratory, and Princeton University participated in the workshop.

 ### Featured talk

-We began the workshop with an introduction session aimed at setting context and engaging the attendees.
-This started with the definition of sustainability and its various factors, emphasizing the importance of sustainability in scientific software.
-We then presented the vision and goals of the Center for Open-Source Research Software Stewardship and Advancement (CORSA).
+After setting context of the workshop---sustainability and its importance in scientific software---we presented the vision and goals of the Center for Open-Source Research Software Stewardship and Advancement (CORSA).
 Key points included:

 * Vision:
   * CORSA aspires to become a leading community of practice that provides pathways for open-source scientific software projects, ensuring their long-term growth, stewardship, advancement, and innovation.